ptabasso2/springtest4/README.md

 **Final remark**:

-This wraps us the discussion around the span dependency structure and the behavioral
+This wraps up the discussion around the span dependency structure and how asynchronous processing reflects in traces.

 ### Build the application